Get Started Searching CINAHL

 Let's add some synonyms to our search to see if we can get more results.

-Next to domestic violence, add or domestic abuse or intimate partner violence.
+and domestic violence or domestic abuse or intimate partner violence in the third search box.

 Does adding synonyms with OR give you more results or fewer results?